One of the craziest House races of 2018 is already headed for a rematch

 All of which is good news for Ammar Campa-Najjar.
 The DCCC “knows what all of us know: Hunter’s days are numbered,” says Campa-Najjar, the 29-year-old Democrat who came within striking distance of Hunter in November.
 On January 3, the same day that the new Democratic House majority was seated, Campa-Najjar announced he would run against Hunter again in 2020.
 By announcing his candidacy so early, he’s getting a jump on the competition—and he’s hoping to keep some of the momentum from his first campaign.

 During his 2018 campaign, Campa-Najjar claims, “everywhere we went, we won.”
 Now his strategy is to reach out to the people and communities he didn’t get around to in the last cycle.
 “We gotta go to more places,” he says.
-Campa-Najjar says he’s been visiting local chapters of Veterans of Foreign Wars and has visited/plans to visit Alpine, Hunter’s hometown, which is known as one of the more conservative slices of the already Republican-dominated district.
+Campa-Najjar says he’s been visiting local chapters of Veterans of Foreign Wars and towns like Alpine, Hunter’s hometown, which is known as one of the more conservative slices of the already Republican-dominated district.
 “I’m not shoving my agenda down their throat,” he says, “but sitting back and listening and trying to be there for them at a time when at least half the district believes we deserve better than Duncan Hunter.”

 Campa-Najjar anticipates that other Republicans will challenge Hunter, but thinks they will “wait and watch” to see what happens at his trial.
 “That gives me close to a year to myself to make inroads in the district,” he says.
 “I have from now until at least September to build relationships.”